FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 ![Fritzing Diagram](/diagram/wifiRelaisFritzing_bb.png)

 We split off hot and neutral from mains to power the 230Vac - 5Vdc converter, which powers the nodeMCU.
-The relais takes 5V and ground as well.
-The third input pin of the relais is connected to pin D2 through a transistor.
+The relay takes 5V and ground as well.

+The third input pin of the relay is connected to pin D2 through a transistor.
 The transistor is needed to amplify the logic high voltage of 3.3V to around 5V because the relay won't switch consistently with just 3.3V.
 (This is somewhat odd, since it did switch just fine without the transistor, however only for a couple times.
-After about 5 times switching back and forth the relays just stopped working.
+After about 5 times switching back and forth the relay just stopped working.
 As soon as I connected the input pin to 5V/ground it switched just fine.
-Once I added the transistor in, everything worked fine even when using the Nodes output pins)
+So I added the transistor to pull the 3.3V up to 5V).

 On pin D0 we connect a simple switch, which is then connected to ground.
 We will use this, to switch the relais by hand.
 Since we want the webinterface to show the correct status at all times, we run the switch as an input to the node, which manages all the switching of the relay.